There are millions of articles online about healthy living. It’s a monstrous industry full of complexity, contradiction and confusion.

 Yet I find myself wanting to add to the conversation.
 To get writing and share my ideas.

-As a GP’s I get a privileged unique perspective on health.
+As a GP’s I get a privileged and unique perspective on health.

 I see over 100 patients a week at my practice (That’s well over 50,000 consults in the past 15 years).
 And I have the privilege of looking after those patients over many years.